om3238/ajmera_infotech_assignment-web_scraping-/README.md

-from price i have separated value and currency type('₹': 'Rupees', '$': 'Dollars', '€': 'Euros', '£': 'Pounds', '¥': 'Yen'). then from features i have separated values of display,camera,processor,warranty,rom. then divided each columns in to multiple meaningful columns. i have also kept no. of request to minimum so that it will be efficient and less prone to errors. finally i have saved all information in csv format. thank you.
+from price i have separated value and currency type('₹': 'Rupees', '$': 'Dollars', '€': 'Euros', '£': 'Pounds', '¥': 'Yen'). then from features i have separated values of display,camera,processor,warranty,rom. then divided each columns in to multiple meaningful columns. in display i have divided in to display size and display type. camera is divided in to main_camera and front_camera. processor  is divided in to processor chips and number of cores. so that it will be easier and efficient for user of data to convineantly access the data of phones. i have also kept no. of request to minimum so that it will be efficient and less prone to errors. finally i have saved all information in csv format. thank you.